 The establishment is defined as a hospital-prison for prostitutes intended to work as a hygienic device to stop the spread of the most feared sickness of the seventeenth century, the “vérole,” the “mal vénérien”: syphilis.

 In Restif’s essay, pornograph refers not to a writer or consumer of representations of sexual, antireligious, or antimonarchic pamphlets but rather to an expert in legal and medical techniques of public hygiene within the modern city.
 For Restif, pornography is the branch of urban planning and hygiene dealing with the management of prostitution within the modern city and the preservation and maximization of the nation’s health.

 A new concept of classicism

 During the French Revolution, a new ruling class arose above the decrepit feudal society in Western Europe: the free bourgeoisie.
-The outcome of this historical crisis, in terms of architecture, was a new concept of classicism, as a product of joining Jacobins, the encyclopedic and good sense.
+In terms of architecture, the outcome of this historical crisis was a new concept of classicism as a product of joining Jacobins, the encyclopedic, and good sense.

 About Claude Nicolas Ledoux

-Claude-Nicolas Ledoux (21 March 1736 – 18 November 1806) was one of the earliest exponents of French Neoclassical architecture.
+Claude-Nicolas Ledoux (21 March 1736 – 18 November 1806) was one of the earliest French neoclassical architecture exponents.
 He used his knowledge of architectural theory to design not only domestic architecture but also town planning.
 The French Revolution hampered his career; much of his work was destroyed in the nineteenth century.
 In 1804, he published a collection of his designs under the title L’Architecture considérée sous le rapport de l’art, des mœurs et de la législation (Architecture considered with art, morals, and legislation).
-In this book he took the opportunity of revising his earlier designs, making them more rigorously neoclassical and up to date.
+In this book, he took the opportunity of revising his earlier designs, making them more rigorously neoclassical and up to date.

 Other works from Claude-Nicolas Ledoux